Xamla/rosvita-documentation/Getting_Started.rst

    /opt/Rosvita/rosvita_start.sh

+.. note:: Our shell scripts are written for **Bash**.
+Hence, **do not run them with \"sh\"**, but simply set them to executable (e.g. \"sudo chmod u+x rosvita_start.sh\") and call them directly as descriped above.

-.. note:: We strongly recommend to run ROSVITA in |Chrome_link|, because in other internet browsers like Firefox the user experience will be limited due to the significantly slower browser performance.
+.. note:: We strongly recommend to run ROSVITA in **Google Chrome**, because in other internet browsers like Firefox the user experience will be limited due to the significantly slower browser performance.